 Knole Park is great for a walk full of character at all times of the year.
 It’s quite popular, however, so probably not the best option for a ‘solitude Sunday’.
 Fantastic grassland, beeches and oaks, with yew and pine plantations, make for a colourful spectacle.
 Encounters with deer, interesting birdlife such as green woodpeckers and redstarts, weird fungi and so on, add to the interest.
-Oh, and a great National Trust-maintained tudor mansion (Knole House).
+Oh, and there’s an incredible National Trust-maintained Tudor mansion (Knole House).
 A lot of the park counts as rare lowland dry acid grassland, if you’re in to topographic categories.
 This route keeps walkers away from the golf course in the park, only crossing one fairway on an established track just after point 4 – give way to any golfers at this point.
 Do not take a dog on this walk; there are too many deer – and golfers.
 The route can be combined with One Tree Hill walks by exiting park at point 4 and taking established footpaths through the woods.

 Steep bits?
 One down and one up, but short in duration.